How can Alexa help caregivers of Alzheimer’s patients?

 Many of us use smart home devices to set alarms, play music, adjust the temperature, and turn on our favorite movies.
 We’re talking, of course, about Alexa, Amazon’s virtual assistant.

-This smart device has become a staple in many homes across the country, most people who have an Amazon device or a Google Home one don’t go a day without relying their smart devices.
+This smart device has become a staple in many homes across the world.
+Most people who have an Amazon device or a Google Home don’t go a day without relying on their smart devices.

 This brings up the question of how it could work for someone who is caring for an elderly family member – particularly if that senior has memory challenges.

 In this article, you’ll find out how one little device can make such a big difference in the life of older adults with Alzheimer’s disease, as well as their caretakers.

 Can Alexa Help With Dementia?

 Whether you’re an adult child who’s caring for a parent with dementia or you’re a paid caretaker, watching a senior go through increasing memory loss is utterly heartbreaking.
 And, at some point, you will likely need to help the elderly person around the clock to ensure they’re safe and healthy.

 Here are some of the ways the soothing voice of the Amazon Alexa can improve the quality of life of older people with a cognitive impairment:

 Although your senior may not remember things so well anymore, their life isn’t on hold yet.
 They still have things they’d like to achieve from day to day.
 They may wake up with a whole list of tasks to accomplish, but as the day goes on, they end up completely forgetting what was on their to do list.